-It’s not just maths skills which your child could improve either, playing the piano has been proven to boost the brain’s linguistic ability as well as improve reading comprehension.
+It’s not just maths skills that your child could improve either, playing the piano has been proven to boost the brain’s linguistic ability as well as improve reading comprehension.
 Alongside helping to boost academic abilities, studies have proven that learning the piano helps to unlock the creative parts of our brain and boost our ability to generate unique outputs outside of the stereotypical responses.

 According to a TED report from Anita Collins, learning the skills required to play the piano can also help to improve concentration, patience, and discipline.
 These are valuable life skills to learn and as watch, my students learn these skills, the boost it gives to their self-esteem is incredible to see.

 Learning an instrument is a lot of fun, and I focus on providing an enjoyable and interactive online lesson for students of all talents.
-Before undertaking any lessons, I hold a free 30-minute assessment with each student so I can understand their current skill level and then create a personalized plan just for them.
+Before undertaking any lessons, I hold a 30-minute assessment with each student so I can understand their current skill level and then create a personalized plan just for them.

-I offer one-off, pay-as-you-go lessons but for the best results than taking the discounted twelve-course package is recommended as this lets us work through all of the required lessons in a suitable timescale.
+I offer one-off, pay-as-you-go lessons but for the best results taking the discounted twelve-course package is recommended as this lets us work through all of the required lessons in a suitable timescale.

 So give your child the gift of music and book their assessment today.